 One of the biggest issues with a loan is the appraisal.
 A bank will not approve you for a mortgage on a home that is not worth the price.
 Let’s say you fall in love with a house that is $300,000 for sale.
 When the appraiser comes in and does the appraisal, however, the house is only valued at $250,000.
 Unless the seller drops the price to $250,000, the bank is not giving you a loan for the amount being asked.
 Now, that doesn’t mean you cannot buy the house.
 You can put more money down and get the house under the appraised value.

 Other loans have certain requirements that mean you cannot be too close to certain businesses and even other things.
-If an appraiser finds out that the home does not meet the requirements, a loan might be denied.
+If a certified real estate appraiser finds out that the home does not meet the requirements, a loan might be denied.

 Don’t be discouraged, however.
 There are always options such as not breaking any of these rules and choosing your mortgage type very carefully.
 You can do it, but you might have to get a little bit creative if your mortgage is denied.